OpenGovIntelligence/datascienscestudio_sparql_plugin/README.md

 # Using the plugin
 When adding a new dataset in a project, the Plugin SPARQL SELECT is added to the list of possibilities.

-The plugin takes to parameters:
+The plugin takes two parameters:
 * the SPARQL enbpoint URL
 * the SPARQL query